-Courts can accompany their orders directly with these execution measures.
+Courts can accompany their orders directly with the above-mentioned execution measures.
 Such measures can also be requested separately by one of the parties to the enforcement court if the other fails to comply with a court order.

 Obtaining evidence from other jurisdictions